“Medical Error Action Group is the depository of an extraordinary number of medical treatment blunders and the scale of

 Such is Lorraine’s insight into the importance of linking coronial data nationally and internationally that she was invited to make the Opening Address to the National Forum on Coronial Information.
 Besides Australia she has been consulted by coronial jurisdictions in Japan, New Zealand and Northern Ireland and invited to participate in coronial expert panels and working groups.

-The “Butcher of Baulkham Hills and Bega” scandal was years of monitoring and gathering before Lorraine, a shrewd investigator, took the exposé to investigative journalist Ross Coulthart to air who, together with producer Nick Farrow, went on to televise three cover stories which won them three “Walkleys” for excellence in journalism and a story that made a difference.
-As for criminal “butcher” Graeme Reeves, he was eventually jailed for a paltry period.
+The “Butcher of Baulkham Hills and Bega” scandal was years of monitoring and gathering before Lorraine took the exposé to investigative journalist Ross Coulthart to air who, together with producer Nick Farrow, went on to televise three cover stories which won them three “Walkleys” for excellence in journalism and a story that made a difference.
+As for criminal “butcher” Graeme Stephen Reeves, he was eventually jailed.